Stephen-Cronin/show-parent-comment/readme.txt

 == Screenshots ==

-1. The Comments screen with the parent comment displayed.
+1. Show Parent Comment in action on the Comments screen.

 == Changelog ==